Salient Issue

 At the export, import and manufacturing stages

 , Fairtrade’s interventions to prevent and mitigate discrimination are currently less comprehensive than at the production stage.
-The Fairtrade Trader Standard requires companies be aware of and comply with national labour laws and fundamental ILO Conventions, including those on discrimination and equal remuneration.
+The Fairtrade Trader Standard requires companies to conduct a HREDD risk assessment, including the identification of vulnerable groups.
+Furthermore, companies are required to be aware of and comply with national labour laws and fundamental ILO Conventions, including those on discrimination and equal remuneration.
 This applies in Fairtrade certified supply chains whether or not the local country has ratified these ILO Conventions.
 Compliance with these requirements is checked in audits if there are any prior indication of non-compliance, such as allegations made by third parties.

 In addition, traders are required to pay Fairtrade Premium and Fairtrade Minimum Price, which support farmer organisations and plantations to invest in socio-economic development of the community and workers.